Grant Robertson: Businesses with 40 per cent reduction in revenue will be eligible for wage subsidy

 Retail sales had picked up better than expected, he said, and he said New Zealand could be confident that we were on top of the virus.

-But there was still a global pandemic, and Robertson said that would impact the New Zealand economy.
+But there was still a global pandemic, and Robertson said that would affect the New Zealand economy.

 The criteria to move to level 1 included breaking the chain of community transmission, whether the health system could handle a second wave, and the state of the economy.

-Asked about the armed police vehicles, which has been trialed and which the Greens oppose, Robertson sidestepped the question and said he personally felt that the police should not be generally armed.
+Robertson sidestepped a question about armed police vehicles, which have been trialled and which the Greens oppose, and said he felt that the police should not be generally armed.

 He added that the Prime Minister had raised concerns about the trial, and the Police Commissioner was "fully aware" of that feedback.